 The Nintendo Switch was released in March 2017, following months of leaks and rumors as to what it would look like and how it would perform.

-The Nintendo Switch allows players to move between both a stationary console and a handheld, showing Nintendo were aiming to give players two different types of gaming experience.
+It allows players to move between both a stationary console and a handheld, showing Nintendo were aiming to give players two different types of gaming experience.
 This is very different to the ‘entertainment system’ approach from Microsoft and Sony with the Xbox One or the PlayStation 4.

 The biggest piece of information we have so far about a potential Nintendo Switch 2 console is based on hints towards new technology.

-Nintendo pushed a 5.0 firmware update to its current Switch console, which was found to make reference to technology that is not included in their gaming systems at the moment.
+In March 2019, Nintendo pushed a 5.0 firmware update to its current Switch console, which was found to make reference to technology that is not included in their gaming systems at the moment.
 Switchbrew Hackers found reference to a new Tegra 214 chip, which will be an improvement on the Nintendo Switch’s T210 chipset.
 There was also a mention of upgraded RAM in their post, which could be rising from 4GB to 8GB in a future console, as well as an upgraded Print Circuit Board.